incodellc/finance-test-task/README.md

 As a bonus you can implement (please describe implemented bonus functionality in this file):

-- any additional visual effects to highlight positive or negative changes in the prices
+- DONE any additional visual effects to highlight positive or negative changes in the prices
 - the possibility to switch on/off tickers by user
 - the possibility to specify interval time by user
 - the possibility to add/remove ticker from watching group
-- any additional functionality you consider useful
+- DONE (charts of price changing ) any additional functionality you consider useful

 Used the next technologies: